Why Proper Drainage Planning Is Critical During Excavation in Oahu

 Add to this Oʻahu’s rainfall patterns.
 Sudden downpours are common, especially in windward areas like Kāneʻohe and Mānoa.
 Even leeward zones experience intense seasonal storms.
 Excavation sites that lack drainage planning can fill with water in minutes, destabilizing trench walls and footings before concrete is even poured.

-Based on experience, many structural failures blamed on materials or workmanship actually start with unmanaged water beneath the surface.
+Based on excavation services in Oahu, many structural failures blamed on materials or workmanship actually start with unmanaged water beneath the surface.

 What Proper Drainage Planning Actually Means